 Laurel Miller is a senior political scientist at the nonprofit, nonpartisan RAND Corporation and co-author of the recently published monograph Democratization in the Arab World: Prospects and Lessons from Around the Globe.

-This commentary appeared on U.S. News & World Report on November 28, 2012.
+This commentary originally appeared on U.S. News & World Report on November 28, 2012.
+Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.